Part D late enrollment penalty

 Now is a good time to review your current Medicare plan.
 As part of the evaluation, you may want to consider several factors.
 For instance, are you satisfied with the coverage and level of care you're receiving with your current plan?
 Are your premium costs or out-of-pocket expenses too high?
 Has your health changed, or do you anticipate needing medical care or treatment?

-The initial deductible for Part D prescription drug plans increases by $40 to $360 in 2016.
+The initial deductible for Part D prescription drug plans increases by $40 to $400 in 2017.
 Also, most Part D plans have a temporary limit on what a particular plan will cover for prescription drugs.
-In 2016, this gap in coverage (also called the "donut hole") begins after you and your drug plan have spent $3,310 on covered drugs.
-It ends after you have spent $4,850 out-of-pocket, after which catastrophic coverage begins.
+In 2017, this gap in coverage (also called the "donut hole") begins after you and your drug plan have spent $3,700 on covered drugs — a $390 increase over the 2016 initial coverage limit of $3,310.
+It ends after you have spent $4,950 out-of-pocket, after which catastrophic coverage begins.
 However, part of the Affordable Care Act gradually closes this gap by reducing your out-of-pocket costs for prescriptions purchased in the coverage gap.
-In 2016, you'll pay 40% of the cost for brand-name drugs in the coverage gap and 58% of the cost for generic drugs in the coverage gap.
+In 2017, you'll pay 40% of the cost for brand-name drugs in the coverage gap (60% discount) and 51% (49% discount) of the cost for generic drugs in the coverage gap.
 Each succeeding year, out-of-pocket prescription drug costs in the coverage gap continue to decrease until 2020, when you'll pay 25% for covered brand-name and generic drugs in the gap.Where can you get more information?

 Determining what coverage you have now and comparing it to other Medicare plans can be confusing and complicated.
 Pay attention to notices you receive from Medicare and from your plan, and take advantage of help available by calling 1-800-MEDICARE or by visiting the Medicare website, www.medicare.gov.